RillingDev/chevron/README.md

 # ChevronJS

-> A small TypeScript library for lazy dependency injection.
+> A TypeScript IoC library for lazy dependency injection.

 ## Introduction

-Chevron is a TypeScript library for lazy dependency injection inspired by the [AngularJS Module API](https://docs.angularjs.org/api/ng/type/angular.Module) and [Spring's DI System](https://www.baeldung.com/inversion-control-and-dependency-injection-in-spring).
+Chevron is a TypeScript IoC library for lazy dependency injection inspired by the [AngularJS Module API](https://docs.angularjs.org/api/ng/type/angular.Module) and [Spring's DI System](https://www.baeldung.com/inversion-control-and-dependency-injection-in-spring).
-Unlike similar libraries like [InversifyJS](https://github.com/inversify/InversifyJS), [Ana](https://github.com/manole-ts/ana) and others, Chevron does not depend on reflection or compile time tooling; The trade-off by not using those is that less type validation and Quality of Life features are possible.
+Unlike similar libraries like [InversifyJS](https://github.com/inversify/InversifyJS), [Ana](https://github.com/manole-ts/ana) and others, Chevron does not depend on reflection metadata or compile time tooling; The trade-off by not using those is that less type validation and Quality of Life features are possible.

+**Not suitable for production, use [InversifyJS](https://github.com/inversify/InversifyJS) instead of this**.

 [Docs](https://felixrilling.github.io/chevron/)

 ## Usage